jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 .. versionadded:: 13.09_r1057
    ``asynchrouous`` controls the use of a separate upload thread in :py:mod:`pywws.LiveLog`.

+.. versionadded:: 13.10_r1094
+   ``usb activity margin`` controls the algorithm that avoids the "USB lockup" problem that affects some stations.
+   It sets the number of seconds either side of expected station activity (receiving a reading from outside or logging a reading) that pywws does not get data from the station.
+   If your station is not affected by the USB lockup problem you can set ``usb activity margin`` to 0.0.

 paths: directories in which templates etc. are stored
 -----------------------------------------------------